Dogme et Rituel de la Haute Magie

 Dogme et Rituel de la Haute Magie ("Dogma and Ritual of High Magic") is the title of Éliphas Lévi's first published treatise on ritual magic, which appeared in two volumes between 1854 (Dogme) and 1856 (Rituel).
 Each volume is structured into 22 chapters, which parallel the tarot.

 Translations

 Lévi's Dogme et Rituel de la Haute Magie was translated into English by Arthur Edward Waite as Transcendental Magic, its Doctrine and Ritual (1896).
 Waite added a biographical preface and footnotes.
 A revised edition of this translation was published in 1923.

-A second translation, The Doctrine and Ritual of High Magic: A New Translation, by John Michael Greer and Mark Mikituk, was published in 2017 by TarcherPerigee.
+A second translation, The Doctrine and Ritual of High Magic: A New Translation, by John Michael Greer and Mark Mikituk, was published in 2017 by TarcherPerigee, and a third one, The Dogma and Ritual of High Magic, by Mehrdad Philalethes in 2026.